davidsimowitz/about-me/README.md

 Skills
 ------
 - Languages: Python, JavaScript, SQL, HTML, CSS
-- Tools: Docker, Kubernetes, Jenkins, CircleCI, Vagrant, Git
+- Tools: Docker, Kubernetes, Jenkins, CircleCI, Flask, Vagrant, Git, AWS
-- Frameworks: Flask

 Projects
 --------
 ##### Implemented a CI/CD Pipeline to Roll Out Containerized Microservices Using Rolling Deployment
 - Created a CI/CD pipeline to automate a rolling deployment strategy for a containerized web application using Jenkins, Docker, Kubernetes, NGINX, and Amazon EKS (Amazon Elastic Kubernetes Service).
-- Implemented continuous integration to lint web application, containerize it, scan the image for vulnerabilities, and store it on an image registry after validation.
+- Implemented continuous integration to lint web application, containerize it, scan image for vulnerabilities, and store it on an image registry after validation.
 - Set up continuous deployment to deploy/update a Kubernetes cluster running the Docker container.

 ##### Operationalize a Machine Learning Microservice API
-- Containerized a machine learning microservice api with Docker, that predicts housing prices in Boston using a pre-trained scikit-learn model.
+- Containerized a machine learning microservice API with Docker, that predicts housing prices in Boston using a pre-trained scikit-learn model.
 - Set up continuous integration using CircleCI to automate the process of building the testing environment, installing software dependencies, and building/validating the Docker image.
 - Deployed the Docker container to a local cluster using Kubernetes.

 ##### Deploy a High-Availability Web App using CloudFormation
-- Created and deployed the infrastructure necessary to run a high-availability web application—distributed across multiple availability zones to increase fault tolerance—using AWS CloudFormation.
+- Created and deployed the infrastructure necessary to run a high-availability web application using AWS CloudFormation, distributed across multiple availability zones to increase fault tolerance.
-- Increased application availability by automating the process of launching/terminating instances to match the capacity needed to handle the current traffic demand.
+- Increased application availability and decreased unused capacity by automating the process of launching/terminating instances to better match resources needed to handle the current traffic demand and save on infrastructure expenses.
-- Converted initial business requirements into cloud architecture diagram using Lucidchart.
+- Converted business requirements into cloud architecture diagram using Lucidchart as part of requirements analysis.

 ##### Jenkins Pipelines on AWS